jaspreetpanesar/simple_screen/README.md

 ### Installation
-To install the script, follow the steps below:
+To install the script, follow the steps listed below:

 1. Clone this repository into your preferred directory.
     ```
     git clone [link to this repository]
     ```

-2. Create an entry in your .bashrc with alias pointing to simple_screen.py scipt.
+2. Create an entry in your .bashrc with an alias pointing to the simple_screen.py scipt.
     ```
-    alias ss='python /path/to/simple_screen.py'
+    alias ss='python /path/to/simple_screen/simple_screen.py'
     ```

+3. Reload bashrc file.
+    ```
+    source ~/.bashrc
+    ```

-3. Run Simple Screen.
+4. Run Simple Screen.
     ```
     ss
     ```

 ## Author